mVedr/orange-io/README.md

 Note 2 : I have added  the assests folder in lib folder , but it belongs in its parent directory, hence copy contents of this assets folder into original assets folder and delete this folder, same with the pubspec.yaml file.

+Note 3 : Similarly I have added pubspec.yaml which belongs to the root directory and build.gradle which belongs to android/app/ , replace those files' contents with these contents and replace them wih these files' content and delete these files.

 <h2>Technologies Used:</h2>

 <b>FlutterFire , which consists of:</b>